MrEddX/docs.chatrix.one/docs/faq.en.md

 ## Is the voice communication encrypted?

 In case you have enabled an encryption method (**OMEMO** or **OpenPGP**) the audio communication will also be encrypted.
-In the **Conversations** app, this will be marked with a green *"checked shield"* :material-shield-check: symbol in the upper left corner of the screen.
+In the **Conversations** app, this will be marked with green *"shield with a checkmark"* :material-shield-check: symbol in the upper left corner of the screen.

 * * *

 ## Is the video communication encrypted?

 In case you have enabled an encryption method (**OMEMO** or **OpenPGP**) the video communication will also be encrypted.
-In the **Conversations** app, this will be marked with a green *"checked shield"* :material-shield-check: symbol in the upper left corner of the screen.
+In the **Conversations** app, this will be marked with green *"shield with a checkmark"* :material-shield-check: symbol in the upper left corner of the screen.

 * * *